 Currently, the Award is both for non-professional falconers, and for anyone wishing to make a career or volunteering to work with raptors, such as in centres, zoos and for bird control operatives.
 It is often a mandatory requirement for candidates for such positions.
 However, Raptor Awards is currently developing new courses for professionals in the falconry world, such as breeders, bird control operatives, display givers etc.

 Many existing “raptor keepers” are, in truth, a bit scared of the Award.
 For those for whom falconry is their passion, the Falconry Award shows the world that they have a level of competency in the art of falconry.

 The Falconry School is an approved for teaching and assessing the Beginning Falconry Award, and we can give you all the help you need to complete it, along with an independent assessment leading to the achievement of the certificate.
 It’s fun as well!

-The Award consists of 8 modules which have to be completed to achieve the certificate in Beginning Falconry.
+The Award currently consists of 9 modules which have to be completed to achieve the certificate in Beginning Falconry.